sransara/astro-adocx/README.md

 ## TODO

+- Support Content Collections.
+- Add tests.
+- Add typing for importing `.adoc` files.
+(For hot reload need to reload the page once in browser because Astro has [hardcoded the file extensions](https://github.com/withastro/astro/blob/bc2e74de384776caa252fd47dbeda895c0488c11/packages/astro/src/core/config/settings.ts#L26))
 - Inline scripts and styles are not supported yet.
 Left out for now because, IMO it is better to use them through Astro components or by passing values to the layout.
 - Node caches templates imported by the template engine.
   May be a move asciidoctor engine to a worker thread inspired by [astro-asciidoc](https://github.com/shishkin/astro-asciidoc).
   Left out for now because, IMO instead of using the default converter, a custom converter could be better since we have more control.

 ## Stability

-This plugin is in early development and may have breaking changes in the future.
-It is usable and tested with latest versions of Astro and Asciidoctor.
+My main motivation is to use this in my personal site: https://github.com/sransara/com.sransara (https://sransara.com/) It is usable and tested with latest versions of Astro and Asciidoctor.
-My main motivation is to use it in: https://github.com/sransara/com.sransara (https://sransara.com/)
+`AdocOptions` and `AstroAdocxOptions` interfaces should stay mostly stable.
+Internals may change as we are keeping up with the Astro and Asciidoctor versions.

 ## Alternatives